Victorian Goldfields Railway: Leased locomotives

 Since 2011, Steamrail Victoria have leased members of their fleet to the VGR in order to lighten the load on the railway's own limited fleet.
 This has seen use of K190, K153, D3 639 and Y164 on the Maldon branch.
+In the table below are the current (as of August 2026) locomotives being leased to the Victorian Goldfields Railway.